 - Underneath the fridge.
 At least once every couple of months, have someone help you pull the fridge away from the wall.
 You’ll be surprised to see how dirty the flooring can get that’s hidden underneath your unit.
 Give it a good sweep and mop before putting the fridge back in place.

 - The door seals.
 The rubber door seals collect crumbs and spills.
 Wipe the area with a washcloth dampened with hot water and dish soap, then dry thoroughly.

 It’s a good idea to deep clean your fridge at least every couple of months.
 Here are a few tips to help the project along.

-- Wipe down the trays and drawers with a sponge and soapy water.
+Use a sponge and soapy water.
 Any parts that are removable can be scrubbed in the sink.
-For particularly sticky messes, try using a magic eraser.
+For particularly sticky messes, try using a Magic Eraser.
 When everything is clean, do a final wipe down with a spray bottle full of diluted vinegar.
 It will disinfect without adding any harmful chemicals to your food storage area.

 Discard old or expired food

 Go through every item in the refrigerator and discard anything past the expiration date, or any leftovers containers that you can no longer identify.
 (Use this guide to check expiration dates.)
 Wipe down bottles and jars to remove any residue before returning them.
 By the way, here’s how to organize your fridge.